The general structure of optical fibers is the same for any cable. Let’s take a look at this general build of an optical fiber.

 - To understand the need for a secondary layer made out of a different material, we will revisit a basic concept of light propagation; refraction.

 When light from a medium with high refractive index goes to a medium with a low refractive index, it moves away from the normal at the point of crossover.
 Take a look at the image below.
-The red line moves away from the normal as it enters the cladding, which has a lower refractive index.
+The red line runs away from the normal as it enters the cladding, which has a lower refractive index.
 Can you now think of a reason as to why this would be necessary?
 We will get to that in a subsequent article.
 Hint: It has got something to do with efficiency.

 - As a matter of fact, the cladding is not really essential for light propagation.
 But it increases efficiency and reduces scattering losses in addition to providing mechanical strength.
 So we might as well as use it!